 1721 W. Canal St., (414) 847-7883

-Located in Potawatomi Bingo Casino, Dream Dance Steak delivers contemporary romantic dining with inventive appetizers, top quality steaks and seafood options and luscious desserts.
+Located in Potawatomi Bingo Casino, the recently reimagined Dream Dance Steak delivers contemporary romantic dining with inventive appetizers, top quality steaks and seafood options and luscious desserts.
 Always rated among the city's top restaurants, both its atmosphere and menu make it worthy of another special night out.